Pre-departure information

 VISAS

-• Cost is USD 40 + service fee*
+• Cost is USD 50

 • Valid for 30 days

-• Valid for a single entry only
+• Valid for double entry

-• Cost is USD 75 + service fee*
+• Cost is FREE

-• Valid for a double entry
+• Valid for single entry only

-Sri Lanka also requires Digital Arrival & Departure Cards to be completed, this can be done three days prior to travel.
+Sri Lanka requires Digital Arrival & Departure Cards to be completed, this can be done three days prior to travel.

 AIR ARRANGEMENTS